Your expert guide to exploring San Sebastián with kids

 bridge over river and the reflection of its 3 arches in the water

 (which are actually called chocolatines in this part of France).
-My kids definitely think the idea of crossing a border for cake is hilarious and of course, there’s plenty to do in Hendaye, once you are in France.
+My kids definitely think the idea of crossing a border for cake is hilarious and of course, there’s plenty to do in the delightful Hendaye, once you are in France.

 The fun thing about crossing into France is that there are multiple ways to do it: